 Students may participate in the University of Puget Sound's Health Professions Advising Program as a first year student, beginning with new student orientation.
+We help you decide which future career may be best for you and how to meet the academic and other requirements for medical and other health professional schools.
 Regular meetings take place throughout the year for potential applicants to all health professions.
-We help you decide which future career may be best for you and how to meet the academic and other requirements for medical and other health professional schools.
-A mentorship program matches students with practicing health professionals.
 We offer interview workshops, practice interviews, writing workshops, and guidance through the application process.
-When you are ready to apply, you may choose to set up a confidential file of letters, which becomes part of the committee letter of evaluation--preferred by many health professional schools.
+When you are ready to apply, you may choose to set up a confidential file of letters, which becomes part of the summary committee letter--preferred by many medical and dental professional schools.
 Mock interviews are offered as part of the committee letter process.
-We often host health professional school representatives, and we collaborate with Career and Employment Services on a Health Professions Night.
+HPA also hosts representatives from different health professions programs to visit with students about the admissions process and their schools.

 Become a self-directed learner.
 Set goals.
 Become increasingly responsible.
 Exercise self-discipline.
 Diagnose, prescribe and evaluate your own learning, and use learning resources (Center for Writing, Learning, and Teaching, for instance).
 Recognize your own limitations.
-As part of the learning process, volunteer or paid work experience in the health fields is very important.
+Gain experience working with diverse populations who have identities different from your own.
+As part of the learning process, volunteer or paid work experience in the health fields is very important*.
+Engage in community service opportunities in which you have great passion, and demonstrate a sustained commitment to the activity over an extended period of time (activities do not need to be limited to the healthcare field).
 You must know what a typical day is like in the life of the professional you wish to become.
 While grades and admissions test scores are important, they aren't the whole picture.

 The University of Puget Sound does not have an internal screening process to qualify for a committee letter.
 Any student, current or alum, may request a committee letter, and one will be written for all who participate in the Health Professions Advising Program.
 Participation includes: a Health Professions Advising interview, requesting confidential letters to be sent to the HPA office, and turning in a committee letter request form and waiver.
 Students whose credentials—admissions test scores and GPA—fall below those which are considered to be competitive, are counseled to discuss the weaknesses.
 Those students are encouraged to strengthen their application before they apply.

-The Health Professions Advising Program doesn't recommend that you take a test preparation course, yet many students do enroll in one.
-Whether it be a course which is taught in regular class sessions such as the Princeton Review or Kaplan or one that is computer-based, the choice is your to make.
+The Health Professions Advising Program doesn't recommend any one particular approach to test preparation.
+Whether it be a course which is taught in regular class sessions such as the Princeton Review or Kaplan or one that is computer-based, the choice is yours to make.
 Puget Sound students have been successful test takers using all methods of preparation: self-study, informal groups, class-based, and computer-based.

 Each professional school, as part of the application process, participates in both its own and government financial aid processes.
 You are encouraged to begin by filing a FAFSA application at the time of your general application.
 Most financial aid is in the form of loans.
 There are several programs, however, that offer scholarships.
 These most often include full tuition, books, equipment and a stipend.
 Most require a payback of service.
 Three of these programs are:

-If you have any further questions or concerns feel free to contact: Jennifer Allen-Ayres, 253.879.2708, email@example.com.
+If you have any further questions or concerns feel free to contact the Health Professions Advising office at 253.879.2708 or email@example.com.